Rio Olympic Velodrome

 The Rio Olympic Velodrome, officially the Velódromo Municipal do Rio (Rio Municipal Velodrome), is a velodrome located in the Barra Olympic Park sports complex in Rio de Janeiro, Brazil.
-Built as a replacement for the former Barra Velodrome, the venue hosted track cycling events during the 2016 Summer Olympics, and is scheduled to host track cycling events during the 2016 Summer Paralympics.
-After the conclusion of the games, the velodrome will form part of the Olympic Training Center.
+Built as a replacement for the former Barra Velodrome, the venue hosted track cycling events during the 2016 Summer Olympics and 2016 Summer Paralympics.
+Following the conclusion of the games, the velodrome is now a part of the Olympic Training Center and now houses the Rio Olympic Museum.

 Design

 The Rio Olympic Velodrome was designed by Schuermann Architects, a German design group led by Ralph Schuermann.
 The group had previously designed the Laoshan Velodrome for the 2008 Summer Olympics in Beijing, along with six other Olympic cycling venues and twenty World Championship venues.
 The wooden track is made from timber sourced from the Siberian pine, considered to be the fastest surface for track cycling.

 History

 Demolition of Barra Velodrome

 The Barra Velodrome, one of three venues built as part of the City of Sports Complex in Barra da Tijuca for the 2007 Pan American Games, was originally planned to host cycling events for the 2016 Summer Olympics and Paralympics.
 In early 2013, the International Cycling Union (UCI), the governing body of sports cycling, deemed the velodrome as unsuitable for hosting Olympic events, citing pillars obscuring the view of spectators and judges, and cyclists' inability to reach significant speeds on the track.
-The cost of upgrading the venue to UCI standards was seen as equally as expensive as building a completely new venue, and thus it was decided that the Barra Velodrome was to be demolished in favour of building a new one at a different site in the park.
+The cost of upgrading the venue to UCI standards was projected to be as great as building a completely new venue, and thus it was decided that the Barra Velodrome was to be demolished in favour of building a new one at a different site in the park.
 After the Barra Velodrome was demolished, work on the Rio Olympic Velodrome began, with British firm 3D Reid, who designed the Commonwealth Arena and Sir Chris Hoy Velodrome for the 2014 Commonwealth Games, was chosen alongside Rio de Janeiro-based firm BLAC Architects to help advise design development of the Velodrome.
 Tenders to construct and operate the venue were opened in October 2013 and won by Brazilian engineering firm Tecnosolo S.A, at a budget of R$136.9 million.
 The cost did not include the budget for track installation, which was to be the responsibility of the Olympic Organizing Committee.
+The dismantled velodrome was to be given to Goiânia before the city reconsidered due to the high maintenance costs, and the structure were eventually sent to the city of Pinhais, where they wound up unused for years.
+Only in 2019 the project for a sports complex centered around the velodrome started, with construction advancing by 2021.